 - policies and procedures (testing and auditing) to assess the effectiveness of cybersecurity risk management measures;

-- the use of cryptography and encryption.
+- policies and procedures regarding the use of cryptography and, where appropriate, encryption;

 6. Streamline incident reporting